The WPS PreK-12 Library Media Program Curriculum

 - Literature Appreciation

-~ Students will explore diverse, multi-cultural, literature to learn more about their heritage and a multitude of ideas around the world and in our nation.
+~ Students will explore diverse, multi-cultural, literature to learn more about their heritage and a multitude of ideas from around the world and in our nation.

 Certified library media specialists teach students in grades K-5.
-Grades 2-5 are 50 minute periods, while kindergarten and first-grade students have thirty-minute classes.
+Grades 2-5 classes are 50 minute periods, while kindergarten and first-grade students have thirty-minute classes.
 Although school library collections vary in size, all include a diverse selection of books, ebooks, databases, magazines, videos, and audiobooks.